Logic-Constrained Shortest Paths for Flight Planning: A Branch and Bound Algorithm for the lcsp

 \subsection{Propagation}

-The goal in \cref{algo:bb:propagation} is to strengthen the current subproblem by assigning additional variables in $\trail$ and thereby simplify $\form\cond\trail$.
-To do so, we employ \emph{unit propagation} which is the core propagation technique at the heart of Davis–Putnam–Logemann–Loveland (DPLL) \cite{DPLL1962} and conflict-driven clause learning (CDCL) SAT solvers \cite{Silva1996,Moskewicz2001,Ryan2004}.
+The goal in \cref{lcsp:algo:bb:propagation} is to strengthen the current subproblem by assigning additional variables in $\trail$ and simplifying $\form\cond\trail$.
+To do so, we employ \emph{unit propagation} which is the core propagation technique at the heart of \gls{dpll} \citep{DPLL1962} and \gls{cdcl} \gls{sat} solvers \citep{Silva1996,Moskewicz2001,Ryan2004}.
 The technique searches for a \emph{unit clause} in $\form\cond\trail$, i.e, a clause containing only one literal $\lit$.
 As adding $\neg \lit$ to $\trail$ would generate the empty clause, we can then replace $\form\cond\trail$ by $\form \cond \trail\cup\{\lit\}$.
-By doing so, clauses containing $\lit$ are fulfilled, and, most importantly, clauses containing $\neg \lit$ decrease in size and can become unit clauses.
+By doing so, clauses containing $\lit$ are fulfilled, and, most importantly, clauses containing $\neg \lit$ decrease in size and may become unit clauses.
 This procedure is repeated until no more unit clauses are found.

-Unit propagation is \emph{sound}, i.e., it generates new valid clauses but not \emph{refutation-complete}, i.e., it might be unable to produce the empty clause even if $\form \cond \trail$ is unsatisfiable \cite{Handbook2021}.
-Depending on the problem structure, it may be worthwhile to employ a refutation-complete resolution method, e.g, \emph{linear resolution} \cite{Loveland1970}.
+Unit propagation is \emph{sound}, i.e., it generates new valid clauses but not \emph{refutation-complete}, i.e., it might be unable to produce the empty clause even if $\form \cond \trail$ is unsatisfiable \citep{Handbook2021}.
+Depending on the problem structure, it may be worthwhile to employ a refutation-complete resolution method, e.g, \emph{linear resolution} \citep{Loveland1970}.

-On free variables in $\VF$, we may also perform \emph{pure literal elimination} \cite{DPLL1962}, i.e., if a literal $\lit$ appears in $\form\cond\trail$ but not its negation $\neg\lit$, we can set $\trail \leftarrow \trail\cup\{\lit\}$.
+On free variables in $\VF$, we may also perform \emph{pure literal elimination} \citep{DPLL1962}, i.e., if a literal $\lit$ appears in $\form\cond\trail$ but not its negation $\neg\lit$, we can set $\trail \leftarrow \trail\cup\{\lit\}$.
 This technique does not extend to graph variables, as assigning them has an effect on the routing graph $\RG$.